||(234)-1-261-5697 or (234)-1-261-5699

 During the Medical Exam

-The medical examination will include a medical history review, physical exam, chest X-ray, gonorrhea test, and blood test (for applicants 15 years of age or older).
+The medical examination will include a medical history review, physical exam, chest X-ray, gonorrhoea test, and blood test (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.